-- Building permits issued, and - · Certificates of occupancy or other documents that show the date of completion of new construction.
+- Building permits issued, and - Certificates of occupancy or other documents that show the date of completion of new construction.

-Proposed Law: This bill extends the requirement of any city, city and county, and county to transmit to the county assessor (1) a copy of a building permit as soon as possible after the date of issuance, and (2) a copy of any certificate of occupancy or other documents that shows the date of completion of new
+Proposed Law: This bill is the Local Government Omnibus Act of 2019.
+One of the proposed changes extends the requirement of any city, city and county, and county to transmit to the county assessor (1) a copy of a building permit as soon as possible after the date of issuance, and (2) a copy of any certificate